Resume and Cover Letter in a Cold Email

 Best Practices for Sending and Following Up on Cold Emails

 The timing of your cold email is literally make-or-break.
-Try to send your email at the start of the week or early when recruiters are active and checking new emails.
-If you include your Resume and cover letter, they should be focused on the job or field you want.
+Try to send your email at the start of the week or early when recruiters are active and checking new emails. in case you attach your Resume and cover letter, they need to be job or field oriented.

 Flash Sale Alert!